 Community Benefits and Fair Work at the University of Edinburgh

-How procurement can add social value and promote fair work, including the Living Wage
+How procurement can add social value, inclusive growth and promote fair work, including the Living Wage

-The University of Edinburgh has the duty to consider how to promote fair work and the real Living Wage through procurement (currently £9/hr), and also how to work with suppliers to achieve additional social, economic, employment environmental and/or innovation related community benefits in Scotland.
+The University of Edinburgh has the duty to consider how to promote fair work and the real Living Wage through procurement, as well as to work with suppliers to achieve additional social, economic, employment environmental and/or innovation-related community benefits in Scotland.

 Priorities for Community Benefits and supplier collaboration:

 - City Deal and Data Driven Innovation: Opportunities to engage with University activity as part of the Edinburgh and South East Scotland City Region Deal, in particular the community engagement, digital skills, R&I, data set and entrepreneurial activity that form the Data Driven Innovation Programme (contact firstname.lastname@example.org or the Procurement Office for more information)

 - Community Engagement and Widening Participation: Opportunities to support youth engagement, community consultation, creation or improvement of public spaces; This includes our flagship social impact pledges;